kubernetes-sigs/kwok/site/content/en/_index.md

 ### What's the difference with `kind`

 [kind] runs Kubernetes in Docker, creating a real cluster.
+If you deploy a nginx pod to a [kind] cluster, you could curl to its IP address and get an HTTP response containing its HTML page.
+But in a KWOK cluster, you get nothing because the pod isn't real.

 `kwokctl` can be used as an alternative to [kind] in some scenarios where you don’t need to actually run any pod.